 True, but the power vacuum occurred when we pulled out too soon and too quickly.
 Iraq should have been fully stabilized and self-sufficient before our exit.

-Mel Carriere from San Diego California on August 27, 2016:
+Mel Carriere from Snowbound and down in Northern Colorado on August 27, 2016:

 Saddam was an evil dictator, no doubt about it, but do you think we are better off with Isis, which the power vacuum left behind by his ouster unleashed on the world?
 Evil dictators abound on all continents and we don't care, as long as they are our obedient puppets.
 Nice job.